trevisanj/PFANT/fortran/README.md

 #### `module` variables**

   - declare only one variable per code line and write a short description as a comment

+#### Prefixes

-  - **Prefixes**: in many sections of the code, a preceding `<prefix>_` has been added to the original names of variables that are shared among subroutines and functions.
+In many sections of the code, a preceding `<prefix>_` has been added to the original names of variables that are shared among subroutines and functions.
 Prefixes help to track the meaning and origin of a certain variable.
 Additionally, they help to ensure that variable names don't clash across different modules.

 Prefix examples:
 ```